Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-05.md

 By the end of today's training, I was able to:

 - Understand the advantages of NumPy over Python lists.
-- Create and manipulate one-dimensional and two-dimensional arrays efficiently.
+- Create and manipulate one-dimensional and two-dimensional arrays.
-- Perform mathematical operations using vectorization.
+- Perform mathematical operations efficiently using vectorization.
 - Apply indexing, slicing, and Boolean indexing for dataset manipulation.
 - Clean and filter datasets using Boolean masks and `np.where()`.
 - Differentiate between array Views and Copies.
 - Use broadcasting for efficient numerical computations.
 - Calculate statistical summaries for datasets.
-- Reshape and flatten arrays for AI & ML applications.
+- Reshape arrays for AI & ML applications.
 - Perform matrix multiplication and basic data preprocessing using NumPy.

 ---

 ## Conclusion

-Today's training focused on the fundamentals of NumPy and its practical applications in Artificial Intelligence and Machine Learning.
-I successfully completed all the tasks assigned by the industry expert, including array creation, vectorized computations, indexing, broadcasting, statistical analysis, matrix operations, and data preprocessing exercises.
-These hands-on activities strengthened my understanding of efficient numerical computing and prepared me for working with real-world AI & ML datasets.
+Today's session helped me understand how NumPy makes numerical computations and data processing much faster and more efficient than using standard Python lists.
+The practical exercises on array operations, broadcasting, statistical functions, and data preprocessing gave me hands-on experience with concepts that are widely used in AI & ML applications.